jinujohn990/avro-example/README.md

 Note : for union datatype if dafault value is setting , then it should be of first data type of union datatype

  {"name": "email", "type": ["null", "string"],"default": null} <br />

+# For serialization and deserialization of specific record we need to create avro generated class for the corresponding record accoding to the schema

+# To generate  Avro classes for a given schema(eg:emp.avsc)

+Download avro-tools jar (avro-tools-1.8.2.jar) and execute the following command java -jar avro-tools-1.7.7.jar compile schema {schemapath} {generatedavroclasspath}
+Eg:
+java -jar avro-tools-1.7.7.jar compile schema emp.avsc ./generatedavroclass